 Free trial – initial, free version of a webinar account with limited features and options.
 The free trial account includes the following specification:

 The maximum number of attendees in your webinar: 25 (But if you turn your event into a meeting, the limit is 5 attendees.)

 Maximum number of presenters: 2 (one seat for the host and one seat for the presenter)

 GDPR – is a regulation in EU law on data protection for all individuals within the European Union (EU) and the European Economic Area (EEA).
 The GDPR aims to give citizens and residents control over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 ClickMeeting successfully implemented the GDPR rules.
 Among other things, we have audited the entire organization, changed our internal policies, reviewed and renegotiated agreements with our data processors, and introduced other changes to be fully compliant with GDPR requirements.

-Getting Started Webinar – a webinar designed and produced as a friendly guide for users who are just starting their webinar journey.
+Getting started webinar– a webinar designed and produced as a friendly guide for users who are just starting their webinar journey.
 You can watch it here.